What is the most common addiction? Is it alcohol or drugs? Or maybe gambling?

 - When taken orally, nicotine enters the bloodstream quickly and reaches the brain within 30 minutes.
 It stays there for about one hour.

-- When smoking tobacco products, smokers inhale nicotine-laden smoke into their lungs.
+- When smoking tobacco products, such as cigarettes, e-cigarette vapes, or cigars, smokers inhale nicotine-laden smoke into their lungs.
 The nicotine is absorbed directly into the bloodstream via the lungs’ capillaries.

 - Once nicotine reaches the brain, it binds to nicotinic acetylcholine receptors (nAChRs).
 These receptors help transmit messages between nerve cells.